ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Security playbooks are rolling out in phases

-As part of AIR, security playbooks are rolling out in phases

-- **Phase 1 (April 2019)**: Playbooks include recommendations for actions that security administrators review and approve.
-Phase 1 includes the following playbooks:
+As part of AIR, security playbooks are rolling out in phases.
+During Phase 1 (began rolling out in April 2019), several playbooks were released that include recommendations for actions that security administrators review and approve:
 - User-reported phish message
 - URL click verdict change
 - Malware detected post-delivery (Malware ZAP)
 - Phish detected post-delivery ZAP (Phish ZAP)

-    - Manual e-mail investigations (using Threat Explorer)
+Phase 1 also includes manual e-mail investigations (using [Threat Explorer](threat-explorer.md)).

-- **Phase 2 (second half of 2019)**: New playbook and playbook improvements:
-    - Compromised user account (this is a new playbook in Phase 2)
-    - Enchancements to Phase 1 playbooks
+> [!TIP]
+> Visit the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) to see what else is planned and coming soon.

 ### Playbooks include investigation and recommendations

-Each playbook includes:
+In AIR, each security playbook includes:
 - a root investigation,
 - steps taken to identify and correlate other potential threats, and
 - recommended threat remediation actions.